Board of Directors

-Clifton Clark attended MMS as an elementary student, going on to graduate from Capital High School, the University of Virginia (B.A., economics), West Virginia University College of Law (J.D.), West Virginia University College of Business and Economics (M.B.A.)
-Clifton spends his work days helping others with their finances as a Trust Officer and Vice President at Summit Community Bank, having previously served as wealth lending strategy manager, wealth lending officer and corporate portfolio manager in his 14 years at BB&T. In addition to his service at MMS and at Summit Community Bank, Clifton is actively involved in the Charleston community and serves as treasurer of Taste of All, a committee of FestivALL Charleston, and as vice president of the East End Community Association.
-He also previously spent a five year stint on the management team of Generation Charleston, the Charleston Area Alliance’s young professional group.
+Clifton Clark attended MMS as an elementary student, going on to graduate from Capital High School, the University of Virginia (B.A., Economics), West Virginia University College of Law, (J.D.) and West Virginia University College of Business and Economics (M.B.A.)
+Clifton spends his work days helping others with their finances as a Trust Officer and Vice President at Summit Community Bank, having previously served as a Wealth Advisor and Wealth Lending Strategy Manager during his 15+ years at BB&T. In addition to his service at MMS and at Summit Community Bank, Clifton is actively involved in the Charleston community and serves as Treasurer of Taste of All, a committee of FestivALL Charleston, as Vice President of the East End Community Association, and as a Board Member of the Boy Scouts of America, Buckskin Council.
 Clifton currently lives in Charleston’s East End neighborhood with his wife, Katherine “Katie” Clark, and their two young children, both of whom attend MMS.

 Jennifer Preston, Board Vice President

 Samantha Hicks, Board Secretary

 Joseph is from Shady Spring in southern West Virginia.
 He graduated from Concord University in Athens, West Virginia before attending the University of Oregon to obtain his law degree.
 He is general counsel for an oil and gas business.
 A member of the Charleston City Council, Joseph has volunteered with several organizations including Friends of the Clay Center (past-president), Charleston Main Streets, Foam at the Dome (currently on the steering committee) and the Charleston Police Department, currently as a Neighborhood Assistance Officer.
 He lives in Fort Hill.
 Joe and his wife, Susana Duarte, are the parents of two MMS students.

 Jennifer Carriger, Director